OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Differences between WebView runtime and the new JavaScript runtime

 - The new JavaScript runtime used by custom functions does not provide access to the Document Object Model (DOM) or support libraries like JQuery which rely on the DOM.
-- In the JavaScript file which defines your functions (if using yo office, **customfunctions.js**), you can now return a regular JavaScript `Promise` instead of using `OfficeExtension.Promise`.
+- In the JavaScript file which defines your functions (if using the Yo Office Yeoman generator, **customfunctions.js**), you can now return a regular JavaScript `Promise` instead of using `OfficeExtension.Promise`.
-- In the JSON file which describes your functions (if using yo office, **customfunctions.json**), you no longer need to specify “sync” or “async” under “options”.
+- In the JSON file which describes your functions (if using the Yo Office Yeoman generator, **customfunctions.json**), you no longer need to specify “sync” or “async” under “options”.

 ## New APIs
 The new JavaScript runtime utilized by custom functions has four APIs: